Tips for common check-in scenarios

 • Meet in a public place during daylight when possible.
 Police station parking lots and bank lobbies are commonly used for this purpose.

-• Include the meeting details in your event description: what you're buying or selling, a description of the other person if you have one, and the agreed meeting spot.
+• Include the meeting details in your check-in description: what you're buying or selling, a description of the other person if you have one, and the agreed meeting spot.

-• A short event window works well for quick exchanges.
-Set the check-in for 30-60 minutes after the meeting time.
+• A short check-in window works well for quick exchanges.
+Set it for 30-60 minutes after the meeting time.

 General preparation

 • Build your safety circle before you need it.
-Add contacts and confirm their participation during a calm moment, not right before an event.
+Add contacts and confirm their participation during a calm moment, not right before a check-in.

-• Test the system with a low-stakes event.
-Set up a short event, let it activate, check in, and see how the flow feels.
+• Test the system with a low-stakes check-in.
+Set up a short one, let it activate, check in, and see how the flow feels.

 • Keep your contacts informed about what Kautio is and how it works.
 A brief conversation or sharing the contact onboarding link gives them context before they ever receive a notification.